 Wiccan beliefs (not fond of the word but even after using a thesaurus I can’t find another one I like any better) can be broken into four main categories.

 Category #1.
 Wicca believes in a Goddess and a God.
 What this means varies from Wiccan to Wiccan.
 Some Wiccans are duotheistic (worshipping a Goddess and a God), others are polytheistic (worshipping multiple gods and goddesses).
 Some believe that all gods are aspects of the God, and all goddesses are aspects of the Goddess.
 Some are pantheistic (the Goddess and the God are identical with nature), others are panentheistic (the Goddess and the God interpermeate nature but are not identical with it and are also outside of it), and some are almost atheist (the Goddess and the God are Jungian archetypes, or part of a greater universal energy that is not sentient or necessarily divine).
-The “party line”, however, as Scott Cunningham puts it, is this: Wicca consists of the worship of the Goddess and the God.
+However, the backbone, if you will, of Wicca is this: Wicca consists of the worship of the Goddess and the God.